 The Central Referral Unit (CRU) based in Antrim Road PSNI station is part of the Public Protection Unit and is the central referral point for child sexual and physical abuse allegations.
-The office is open Monday to Friday from 8.00am to 9.00pm and weekends/public holidays from 9.00am to 5.00pm.
-Contact telephone number: 028 9025 9299
+Where a matter is being reported to the PSNI as an alleged crime, the Designated Teacher will seek advice from CPSS prior to reporting to the Police.
+Contact with CRU will be made via email using the following email address: cru@psni.police.uk.